nv-morpheus/Morpheus/examples/digital_fingerprinting/visualization/README.md

 ## Install DFP Visualization Tool

-While in the same `morpheus_pipeline` container, perform the following steps to install and run the DFP Visualization Tool:
+While still in the `morpheus_pipeline` container, perform the following steps to install and run the DFP Visualization Tool:

 ### Clone `morpheus-visualizations` repo:
 ```